statgen/locuszoom/README.md

 All app-specific javascript files should be developed in **strict mode**.
 LocusZoom is also linted using [ESLint](http://eslint.org/), the rules for which can be found in `.eslintrc`.

+## Help and Support

+Full documentation can be found here: [github.com/statgen/locuszoom/wiki](https://github.com/statgen/locuszoom/wiki)

+A LocusZoom discussion forum is available here: [groups.google.com/forum/#!forum/locuszoom](https://groups.google.com/forum/#!forum/locuszoom)

+If you have questions or feedback please file an issue on the [LocusZoom.js GitHub repository](https://github.com/statgen/locuszoom/issues) or post at the discussion forum referenced above.